-- Apply for admission by submitting the application for undergraduate admissions.
-Be sure to fill out the application completely, as it will be used to determine the admissibility.
+Apply for admission by submitting the Common Application.
+Be sure to fill out the application completely, as it will be used to determine admissibility.
 Once an application has been started, you will be able to save and continue at any time until submitted.
 After you have submitted your application, changes cannot be made.
 For more information on the Common Application, you can find the Common App guide for first time students here.

-- The non-refundable application fee for international students is $65.
+The non-refundable application fee for international students is $65.
 Fees cannot be waived for visa holders.
-A $40 late fee will be required after the admissions deadline.
 Applications are not complete until the application fee has been paid.
 Please do not send cash.

 - Transcripts (mark sheets, school records, grades) for secondary school (9-12).
 Official English translations must be provided if the transcripts are only in the native language.